sinangenc/leave-management-app/README.md

 The application was developed as a **learning and demo project** on **SAP BTP Trial (ABAP Environment)**.
 It demonstrates how to build a full RAP-based CRUD application, including **determinations**, **validations**, and **UI annotations**.

-> **Note:**
-> In a real production system, RAP **Data Control Language (DCL)** roles are used to manage authorizations — for example, to ensure that employees only see their own requests and managers only see their team’s.
-However, since this project runs on **SAP BTP Trial**, which supports only **a single user**, no DCL or authorization logic was implemented.
-All leave requests are visible to the active user.

 ## 📘 Technologies:

 In this project, I mainly used the following technologies and concepts: